None

 You and your baby need calcium, a mineral, to build bones and teeth.
 Calcium also helps nerves communicate with the brain.
 The best way to get calcium is by eating and drinking calcium-rich foods and beverages, Mills says.

 The most well-known sources of calcium are milk and dairy products, such as cheese and yogurt, but they’re not the only sources.
-You can also eat the following foods to help you get plenty of calcium:
+You can also eat the following calcium-rich foods for pregnancy:

 • Calcium-fortified cereal, bread, and juice